Multi-level Metric Learning for Few-shot Image Recognition: Multi-level Metric Learning

-where $i\in\left\{1,...,C\right\}, j\in\left\{1,...,MC\right\}$, $\mathcal{R}^{\rm part}_{i,j}$ is $(i,j)$ element of $\mathcal{R}^{\rm part}$ reflecting the distance between the $i$-th part-level feature descriptor of the query image and the $j$-th part-level feature descriptor of support clss and $cos (\cdot, \cdot)$ is Cosine similarity function.
-Each row in $\mathcal{R}^{\rm part}$ represents the semantic relation of each part-level feature descriptor in the query image to all part-level feature descriptors of all images in the support class.
-For each part-level feature descriptor $u^{\rm part}_i$ of the query image $Q$, we find its $\xi$ most similar part-level feature descriptors.
-Then, we sum $C\times\xi$ selected part-level feature descriptors as the part-level similarity between the query image and the support class
+$\mathcal{R}^{\rm part}_{i,j}$ is $(i,j)$ element of $\mathcal{R}^{\rm part}$ reflecting the distance between the $i$-th descriptors\ of the query image and the $j$-th descriptor of support clss $n$.
+Each row in $\mathcal{R}^{\rm part}$ represents the semantic relation of each descriptor in the query image to all descriptors of all images in the support class.
+For each patch of the query image $q$, we find its most similar descriptor.
+Then, we sum $K$ selected part-level descriptors as the part-level similarity between the query image and the support class $n$:

-where ${\rm Top}\xi(\cdot)$ means selecting the $\xi$ largest elements in each row of the $R^{\rm part}$.
+where ${\rm Top}(\cdot)$ means selecting the largest elements in each row of the $R^{\rm part}$.